Latest posts

 Introducing “The Resistance Hub” Podcast—Now Streaming on Spotify

-We’re thrilled to announce the launch of The Resistance Hub Podcast, now available on Spotify.
-The release of this show is the next step in our mission to make the art and theory of resistance accessible to everyone.
+We launched The Resistance Hub Podcast on Spotify to make the art and theory of resistance accessible to everyone.
 Too often, these conversations are by elites, for elites.
-While policy-facing content is important, our brand is
+While policy-facing content is important, our brand is designed for everyday people — those who need to understand how these forces shape their lives.
+With 39 episodes…

 The Power of Symbols: Why Iconography Matters in Resistance Movements

 In every uprising, protest, or revolution, some moments transcend words.
 A lone figure with a raised fist.
 A sea of masked faces under glowing streetlights.
 A canopy of umbrellas repelling tear gas.
-These images do more than document, they define.
-They are the language of resistance.
-And like any language, they are strategic, deliberate, and
+These images don’t document.
+They define.
+They are the language of resistance, and like any language, they are strategic, deliberate, and powerful.
+For…